MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli.md

 The environment manifest file is generated every time when the [pac paportal download](/power-platform/developer/cli/reference/paportal#pac-paportal-download) command is run.

 After every download, the PAC CLI tool reads the existing environment manifest file and updates the entries deleted in the environment, or creates the environment manifest file if it doesn't exist.

 When you run the [pac paportal upload](/power-platform/developer/cli/reference/paportal#pac-paportal-upload) command to upload the portal website content.
 It reads the environment manifest file and identifies the changes made since last download and only uploads the updated content.
 This helps in optimizing the upload process as only updated website content get uploaded, instead of uploading the all the content on every upload command.

-The environment manifest file will be readonly when it connects to the same environment (environment URL matches with file name), to avoid accidental changes.
+The environment manifest file is readonly when it connects to the same environment (environment URL matches with file name), to avoid accidental changes.

 > [!NOTE]
 > - The environment manifest file is not designed to track the changes when deploying the website to different environments.